Creating tomorrow’s leaders through the power of Women United.

 - The Impact: Create Tomorrow’s Leaders.
 Through the power of Women United, your participation does more than any of us could do alone – giving more young people the opportunity, support, and confidence to become a leader in his or her own community.

 - The Inspiration: Enjoy an empowering keynote and inspirational stories that will stay with you long after the coffee is gone.
-This year’s speaker is Liz Murray, author of Breaking Night: A Memoir of Forgiveness, Survival, and My Journey from Homeless to Harvard.
 You will also hear stories that highlight how your support is creating positive, lasting change for people in need.

 - The Connection: Meet and network with more than 1,000 women leaders from a variety of communities, industries and top companies in our region.

 Ellie Harrison, John Hancock